entourloupeschool/cartpole/README.md

 Here is a correlation of the VPG's pseudocode and the code in the agent's class:
-1. Initialize policy parameters θ set up the policy network: weights are initialized with random values close to 0.
+1. Initialize policy parameters θ set up the policy network: The weights of this neural network are initialized with small random values, close to zero.
    ``` python
    self.policy = CustomModel(self.state_size, self.layers, self.action_size)
    ```
 2. Collect a set of trajectories by executing the current policy in the environment.
-This is achieved in the act method where actions are determined based on the current policy:
+It first converts the input state to a PyTorch tensor and processes it through the policy network to get the logits.
+    The logits are transformed to action probabilities using the softmax function.
+    An action is then sampled from the resulting categorical distribution and returned.
    ``` python
    def act(self, state):
       # Get action from policy network